 - No practice basket (that I know of).

 Other Thoughts: This was the first course I played disc golf upon (in decades, anyway) as I picked up the game.
-Not a bad course for beginners, though again there are no really open holes (save the 1st hole) to really drive for length.
+Not a bad course for beginners because of the short holes, though again there are no really open holes (save the 1st hole) to really drive for length.

 No Thanks - But it has potential

 Pros: This is neither a pro or a con but I got the idea from the review of "craigd" to give the reader of this a review some perspective of the reviewer.
 My wife and I played together on this course.
 We are both senior citizens and have been playing for about 4 years.
 She is about a 550 rated player and I'm about a 750 rated player.
 Neither of us had ever been to this course before.
 We have played about 30 different courses in 8 different states.
 There are many informative reviews of this course and I will try not to be too repetitive.

 Be sure to read the reviews of mullethead326 on 5/15/2014 and craigd on 5/4/2014 for detailed descriptions.

 Now for the Pros:

 Good use up hilly terrain with downhill, cross hill, and uphill shots.

 Cons: Where do I begin?
 I drove into the park about 50 ft. and there was a fork in the road.
 The sign that told visitors what was in each direction mentioned nothing about disc golf.
 We took a guess and ended up in a parking lot that looked like the right place.
 It turns out the sign we thought was about the disc golf course had nothing to do with disc golf.
 We did find T-Pad #4 and started there.
 Thats not all bad, just weird.
 We still got to play all 18 and returned to the car after hole #3.